 - Stone may need to be dumped around the watering point to prevent erosion and subsequent undermining of the trough.

 - The size of the containment area will depend on the number of stock to be fed.
 No more than 500 sheep per area, allowing 5 square meters per sheep.

 - The containment area should be located downwind of shelter.
 Some shade in the holding area is desirable.

 - The watering point should be located furthest from the shelter so that the main stock camp is not at the same location as the watering point.

 - For shy feeders, ideally the water point and feeders should be at opposite ends of the stock containment area or as far apart as possible.
-Bullies go for a drink at some time and give the shy feeders free go at feed.
+Bullies go for a drink at some time and give the shy feeders a go at feed.

 - Flora and fauna on roadsides and farms are also under pressure during dry times.
 Heavy grazing of roadsides may undo years of protection of rare or threatened species and damage understorey and regeneration of grasses, herbs, shrubs and trees.